agimenezromero/NHT-Gray-Model/README.md

 - SciPy

 # Usage
 First of all the input arrays dependent on temperature need to be created.
-To do so the `ThermalProperties` class has been implemented.
-For the study in the final degree project germanium and silicon have been simulated, so there are two simple functions developed to create and storage the corresponding arrays easily: `save_arrays_germanium(init_T, final_T, n)`, `save_arrays_silicon(init_T, final_T, n)`.
+To do so the `ThermalProperties` class has been developed.
+For the study in the final degree project germanium and silicon have been simulated, so two simple functions have been implemented to create and storage the corresponding arrays easily:

+* `save_arrays_germanium(init_T, final_T, n)`
+* `save_arrays_silicon(init_T, final_T, n)`.

   - `ìnit_T` (float) - Initial temperature for the computed properties.
   - `final_T` (float) - Final temperature for the computed properties.
   - `n` (int) - Number of points between initial and final temperatures.

 To initialise both of the available simulation classes (`GrayMode`, `GrayModel_diffusive_walls`) the following parameters must be passed in: